Skip to main content

 The Booster Fund receives many, many applications from groups aiming to purchase and run pubs, cafés, shops and post offices.
 We can only support applications from these sectors that clearly meet some or all of the priorities laid out above.

-Applicants will need to demonstrate how they will deliver more than a standard level of services.
+Pub applicants will need to demonstrate how they will deliver 'more than' a standard level of services.
 These services should be inclusive and meet the wider needs of the community, particularly the most disadvantaged.
 Business plans and costings will need to be supplied as supporting evidence – in draft form with grant applications and in final form with equity applications – and must include any activities mentioned in the application.